scotws/TaliForth2/docs/input.md

 ## The Command Line Interface

 Tali Forth accepts input lines of up to 256 characters.

-It remembers one previous input that can be accessed with CONTROL-p.
+(THE FOLLOWING PART OF THIS SECTION IS UNDER HEAVY REVIEW)

 The address of the current input buffer is stored in `cib` and is either `ibuffer1` or `ibuffer2`, each of which is 256 bytes long.
 The length of the